Especializa/nativescript-whatsapp-template/README.md

   // ...
   ngOnInit() {
 -    this.messages = this.messages.slice(0, 50);
-+    // your fancier code
++    // your own code
   }
   // ...
 }